reedsb-webmaster/documentation/README.md

-# documentation
+# Webmaster Documentation
-Comprehensive Documentation for the Reed Student Body Webmaster Position
+Comprehensive repository of documentation regarding the Webmaster position